 - a manual (for now only in English) on how to set up the OhmDuino and how to do the first steps.

-- all needed files, like the schematics or the board-files, to understand how the OhmDuino works.
+- all needed files, like the schematics, to understand how the OhmDuino works.

 -> The OhmDuino is a good choice for you, if you: